WaLtONHuuu/WaLtONHuuu/README.md

 ## About Me

-I am a first-year Computer Science student currently building my programming foundation through Python projects, code refactoring, GitHub practice, and small project reading.
+I am an undergraduate Computing Science student at the University of Alberta, currently building my programming foundation through Python projects, code refactoring, GitHub practice, and small project reading.

 I am especially interested in: